oschweitzer/learning-resources/angular_lesson.md

 **[Angular](https://angular.io/)** is a Javascript (with wide TypeScript support) framework allowing to create **reactive Single Page Applications ([SPA](https://en.wikipedia.org/wiki/Single-page_application))**.

-A SPA consists in having one HTML page and only update some elements of this page using JavaScript allowing to have a much faster application.
+An SPA consists in having one HTML page and only update some elements of this page using JavaScript allowing to have a much faster application.

 > :warning: Don't mistake Angular and AngularJS.
 AngularJS was the first version of Angular and is not so much used.
 Angular refers to the framework from version 2 to the last one (version 9).
 There are a lot of breaking changes between AngularJS and Angular (plus the fact that Angular supports TypeScript), so, when searching information about Angular, you can add `-angularjs` in your search engine.

 > Angular versioning policy is that they release a new Angular version every 6 months.
-So, even if Angular 2 is a complete rewrite of AngularJS, there a far less changes between Angular 2 and 4 (version 3 was skipped), 4 and 5, 5 and 6, etc. To make it easier, Angular team provides tools to migrate your code to the next version.
+So, even if Angular 2 is a complete rewrite of AngularJS, there are far less changes between Angular 2 and 4 (version 3 was skipped), 4 and 5, 5 and 6, etc. To make it easier, Angular team provides tools to migrate your code to the next version.

 ## Basics

 ### Bootstrap

 After creating a new Angular application with the [CLI](https://cli.angular.io/), you can serve it using the `ng serve` command.
-What will happened ? here's the simplified workflow:
+What will happen ? here's the simplified workflow:

 Basically, when starting an Angular application, Angular will start the `main.ts` file which bootstraps the `AppModule` class which is the root module of any Angular application.
 In this module, the root component is referenced through the `bootstrap` property (it's an array of components).
-In the root component, Angular will see the root component selector `app-root` (HTML tag linked to a Angular component) and, when running the single page file (the `index.html` file) it will know which component refers to the `app-root` HTML tag.
+In the root component, Angular will see the root component selector `app-root` (HTML tag linked to an Angular component) and, when running the single page file (the `index.html` file) it will know which component refers to the `app-root` HTML tag.

 **main.ts**